Courtney Snyder, MD

 Nutrient therapies for methylation imbalances aim to normalize methylation, which normalizes neurotransmitter activity, which can alleviate symptoms.
-For example, methionine and SAMe are serotonin "re-uptake inhibitors" and thus increase serotonin activity at the receptor site.
+For example, methionine and SAMe are serotonin "reuptake inhibitors" and thus increase serotonin activity at the receptor site.
 Folate reduces synaptic activity of serotonin, dopamine and norepinephrine at the receptor site.
 For me, as a psychiatrist, this is incredible.
 For many struggling with brain related disorders, addressing methylation can mean never needing to start on medication.
 For others, treatment of a methylation imbalance can mean coming off or being on less or fewer medications.
 In some cases, such as when there is toxicity, such as mold toxicity, methylation treatment may not be tolerated until this is addressed first.

 What has been both fascinating and satisfying for those of us who have trained with Dr. Walsh, is being able to often predict someone’s methylation status even before seeing lab results.

-UNDERMETHYLATION: [Think low methyl, high folate and low neurotransmitters (serotonin and dopamine) activity.]
+UNDERMETHYLATION: [Think low methyl, high folate , high histamine and low neurotransmitters (serotonin and dopamine) activity.]

 Symptoms & Traits: